rolandina/php-learning/README.md

 # php-learning

+## Requirements
+- php
+- composer
+- browser
+- terminal

-to start web site do in terminal
+## How to start web site

+To start webapp simply type in terminal

 ```
 git clone